robthompson16/support-for-early-career-teachers/content/ambition-institute/year-1-instruction/spring-week-4-mentor-materials.md

 #### Focused development area

 - Teacher designs a task to activate pupils’ prior knowledge.
-- Teacher checks for pupils' understanding of the links between their prior knowledge and new information, addressing confusion.
+- Teacher checks for pupils’ understanding of the links between their prior knowledge and new information, addressing confusion.

 ### Development area 3: Addressing gaps in pupils’ prior knowledge